Reading Patterns in Crochet

 No matter what system you follow -UK or US system, the symbols are the same.
 Even in Spanish and Portuguese.

-Six chains to form a ring will be six little ovals arranged in a ring.
-Sometimes, they may write a ‘6’ in the middle and sometimes not.
-If you look at the diagram below, you’ll know what I mean.
+Six chains to form a ring.
+It has six little ovals arranged on that ring.
+Each of those “petals” are 8 chains.
+Sometimes, they may write a number in the middle and sometimes not.
+If you look at the diagram above, you’ll know what I mean.

 Example of a diagram with chains